 “Without investment in research, a reduction in diagnosis time and better access to pain management, women will continue to face huge barriers in accessing the right treatment at the right time,” Cox said.

-When an individual has endometriosis, this means that tissue that normally grows inside the uterus grows in other parts of the body.
+When an individual has endometriosis, this means that tissue similar to that which grows inside the uterus grows in other parts of the body.

 This growth often occurs on the ovaries, bowel and the lining of the pelvis.